weavolutionmage/drachenwald/offices/herald/heraldryinthesca.md

 ---
 title: Heraldry in the SCA
-exerpt: Help make the magic of the Current Middle Ages
+excerpt: Help make the magic of the Current Middle Ages
 ---
 The term 'heraldry' draws up a whole series of associations, particularly with the Middle Ages.
 Most people will think vaguely of knights in heraldic surcoats; banners hung in churches and ancestral homes; family lineages represented with coats of arms; perhaps even messengers and diplomats travelling between noble families and kingdoms.